freon4dsl/Freon4dsl/README.md

 [![Build Status](https://app.travis-ci.com/projectit-org/ProjectIt.svg?branch=development)](https://app.travis-ci.com/github/projectit-org/ProjectIt)

-# ProjectIt
+# Freon, previously know as ProjectIt
 Projectional Editor for the Web.
 The current release (version 0.3.0) can be found on npm.

-**NOTE**: ProjectIt has changed significantly since the last release and includes quite a lot more functionality for developing languages.
-You should look into the _development_ branch to see the current state of ProjectIt.
+**NOTE**: Check out the _development_ branch for the current state of Freon.

 ![logo](/public/images/projectit.png)

-## What is ProjectIt
+## What is Freon

-ProjectIt is a TypeScript/JavaScript framework to create and implement projectional editors for Domain-Specific Languages (DSLs).
+Freon is a TypeScript/JavaScript framework to create and implement projectional editors for Domain-Specific Languages (DSLs).
 Additional to the core framework, there are generators for many parts of the work environment for your DSL.

-For more information see the <a href="https://www.projectit.org">ProjectIt </a> website.
+For more information see the <a href="https://www.projectit.org">Freon/ProjectIt</a> website.

-## Developing ProjectIt
+## Developing Freon

 The main prerequisites are: [Node.js](https://nodejs.org/) and [yarn](https://yarnpkg.com/).
 We are typically using the latest versions of both, although older versions likely work just as well.